jsutinYoung/cloudiq-front/README.md

 #------------------------------------------------------------------------------------------

 4. Services:
-   I've created the service files for the AuthGuard, which are auth.service.ts and token.service.ts.
+   I've created the service files for the AuthGuard, which are auth.service.ts and token.service.ts

 5. Interceptor:
    A HTTP interceptor is used to add an authenticated Token as Bearer in the header to every http API call to the backend, I use a test backend API http://localhost:8000/hello